 - Up to 13.5 cents of R&D tax credit for every qualified dollar

 - Dollar-for-dollar reduction in your federal and state income tax liability

 More companies in Georgia can now qualify for the R&D tax credit.
+The Georgia R&D credit is available to corporations, partnerships, limited liability companies, and sole proprietorships, which engaged in manufacturing, warehousing and distribution, processing, telecommunications, broadcasting, and research and development.
+For the purpose of determining which businesses are engaged in qualifying activities, classifications will be made for individual establishments defined pursuant to Department Rule 110-9-1-.01(6)(d) using the North American Industry Classification System (NAICS Code), United States, 2017, with the business being eligible for the tax credit based on the individual establishment.
 Companies are able to qualify R&D activities beginning with the development of concepts and extend to the point where a product, process, formula, or other business component is ready to be commercially released.
 If you are engaged in any research activities, looking into a potential R&D tax credit may be a great benefit.
-In addition, look back studies can recognize unclaimed credits for the last 3 or 4 open tax years.
+In addition, look back studies can recognize unclaimed credits for open tax years.

 A company in Columbus designs and develops industrial components for the auto industry.
-The company claims R&D Tax Credits each year for the development activities of its engineers.
-This project involved a multi-year study covering the tax years 2011 – 2014.
-The Company qualified for federal R&D Tax Credits of $219,917 and an additional $145,750 of state R&D Tax Credit in Georgia.
+The Company started R&D activities in 2018 and is claiming the Tax Credits each year for the development activities of its engineers.
+This project involved a multi-year study covering the tax years 2018 – 2021.
+The Company qualified for federal R&D Tax Credits of $247,500 utilizing the Alternative Simplified Method and an additional $195,000 of state R&D Tax Credit in Georgia.